 Spanish blackjack (also known as Spanish 21 blackjack) is another derivative of the classic table game.
-Since being introduced within land-based casinos over twenty years ago, the game has grown to become a popular favorite within the gambling community.
-Thus, it is no surprise that many avid online gamblers look to play the game on their preferred sites too.
+Since being introduced in brick-and-mortar casinos in the 1990s, the casino game has grown to become popular in the gambling community, which is why you can play it online.

-If you would like to learn more about Spanish blackjack and playing this game online, you’ve come to the right place.
-Below we detail all you need to know about playing this amazing card game at online casino USA in our comprehensive guide.
-This includes an explanation regarding the differences between regular blackjack and Spanish blackjack as well as a few strategies for the game.
+If you would like to learn more about Spanish blackjack, you’ve come to the right place.
+Below we explain all you need to know about this amazing card game, including:

 - Spanish 21 Blackjack Strategy